FAST FACTS: Nondrug Pain & Symptom Management

 - Improved interpersonal relationships

 - Increase in person’s sense of control and hope

 - Decrease in undesired reactions (such as: anxiety, depression, aggression)

 Possible Disadvantages Nondrug Treatment Techniques

 - A technique that works well for one may not work for someone else

 - Some techniques require special training (such as: Massage, Music Therapy, Guided Imagery, etc.).

-What Caregivers can do to help their loved one with Abdominal Pain
+What Caregivers can do to help their Family Member with Abdominal Pain